South Medford, Massachusetts: Location and demographics

 In the early parts of the 20th century, large waves of Italian and Irish immigrants began to settle into the areas just outside the center of Boston.
 South Medford soon became an enclave for Italian-Americans who brought with them the rich cultural heritage of "the old country" which they had previously bestowed so deeply upon Boston's North End neighborhood.

 Since this wave of emigration the neighborhood has traditionally been largely Italian-American, with a sizable Irish-American population present as well.
 The community is known for its supposed tight knit nature.
 Residents apparently can still be heard speaking Italian in South Medford, as well as remnants from the rich Italian-American past such as a bocce court at the South Medford Fire Station.
 South Medford has more Italian bakeries than the North End of Boston.
-Frank Sinatra used to frequent DePasquale's (now Bocceli's) in South Medford, along with "Crazy Guggenheim" Frank Fontaine, and Rocky Marciano.
+Legend has it that Frank Sinatra used to frequent DePasquale's (now Bocceli's) in South Medford, along with "Crazy Guggenheim" Frank Fontaine, and Rocky Marciano.

+Apparently, City officials have proposed registering South Medford as an Italian-American historical district.